-This example shows the modeling of the Simulink® clutch example using Simulink based states inside a Stateflow® chart.
+This example shows how to use Simulink based states inside a Stateflow® chart to model a clutch system.
 For a detailed explanation of the physical system, see Building a Clutch Lock-Up Model (Simulink).

 This model shows the recommended way of modeling hybrid systems by using Simulink and Stateflow.
 This model also covers when to use Simulink or physical modeling tools if the continuous dynamics are complex coupled with mode changes.

 Modeling a hybrid system involves addressing the following concerns:

 Modeling the mode logic

 Hybrid systems have multiple modes of operation where each mode is defined by continuous dynamics.
 When the continuous dynamics are complex, model them by using Simulink based states.
 In this model, the

 Slipping states represent the two modes of operation of a clutch.
 Simulink blocks within a Simulink based state represent the logic of the state.
 These blocks include continuous time blocks, such as integrators.
 Within each Simulink based state, you can access chart inputs and outputs by creating inports and outports with the same name.
 Each Simulink based state reads from a subset of chart inputs and writes to all the chart outputs.